Learning Clarinet With Low Vision

 Exploring the clarinet with detailed descriptions

 When first learning to play the clarinet, it is important that the musician orients themselves to the location of different keys, as well as where they are in relation to different tone holes.
 This can also include practicing skills like assembling the instrument, adjusting the ligature, and learning to place the clarinet reed correctly.
+While looking in a wall mirror was challenging with low vision, I have used tabletop mirrors or taken photos/videos so I could watch myself play.
+If my band director or another instructor was modeling something on clarinet, they would move the music stand out of the way so I could see them.

-When teaching about the clarinet reed specifically, I have found it useful to position the clarinet mouthpiece underneath a video magnifier or camera, which can help users when learning to slide the reed underneath the ligature and lining up the reed with the mouthpiece.
+When teaching about the clarinet reed specifically, I have found it useful to position the clarinet mouthpiece underneath a video magnifier or in front of a camera, which can help users when learning to slide the reed underneath the ligature and lining up the reed with the mouthpiece.
 Holding up the mouthpiece in front of a solid-colored background can help check for alignment so musicians can adjust the position of the reed with their thumbs.

 Related links